Input Parameters - Company Search API

 TypeDescriptionDefaultExample

-Integer[LEGACY] An offset value for paginating between batches, which must between 0 and 9999.
+Integer[LEGACY] The from field is not recommended for use and will not be supported long term.
+Use the scroll_token field instead An offset value for paginating between batches, which must between 0 and 9999.
 We will execute pagination for a maximum of 10,000 records per query.

 Note: You cannot use from and scroll_token in the same request.